grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

    <!--![Add annotation popover](/static/img/docs/time-series-panel/time-series-annotations-edit-annotation.gif)-->
 1. Click on the trash icon in the annotation tooltip.

-## Add annotations through dashboard settings
+## Fetch annotations through dashboard settings

-In the dashboard settings you can create new queries to fetch annotations from the native annotation store using the built-in data annotation data source or add query other data sources.
+In the dashboard settings, under **Annotations**, you can add new queries to fetch annotations using the built-in data annotation data source or other data sources.

 ### Add new annotation queries